-• EA-11 (Arrest Procedures), most recently amended on May 13, 2020.
+• EA-11 (Arrest Procedures), most recently amended on May 28, 2021.

-This Paragraph requires that a command-level official review a supervisor's investigation of the circumstances pertaining to any arrest that lacks probable cause, is in violation of policy, or where there is a need for corrective action or review of MCSO's policy, strategy, tactics, or training.
+This Paragraph requires that a command-level official review a supervisor's investigation of the circumstances pertaining to any arrest that lacks probable cause, is in violation of policy, or where there is a need for corrective action or review of the agency's policy, strategy, tactics, or training.
+This Paragraph also requires that the commander evaluate the corrective action and recommendations to ensure that these are appropriate.